 Some advices on how to set up your development environment for Orchard Core development.

 Software to install

 Below you can find pieces of software that you should install for the best Orchard Core developer experience.
 Also check out the official documentation.

-- Visual Studio 2019 (any edition) or later installed with .NET Core development tools and the following extensions:
+- Visual Studio 2022 (any edition) or later installed with "ASP.NET and web development" tools and the following extensions: